AchyuthJShankar/final-assessment/README.md

 Cucumber feature files are present inside "Features" folder.

-To run all TestNG files at once, run "testng.xml"
+To run all TestNG files at once, run "testng.xml".